abhishek-7081/Intern-task-01/README.md

 # Intern-task-01
-This is the landing page as asked in task
+This is the landing page as asked in task.
+This is ,A gym website, landing page consist of main login page and one faq (frequently asked question) page.